 The layout is fingering consistent/invariant.
 It basically consists of the usual two bass rows near the bellows, and an additional four rows of what is henceforth referred to as harmony buttons.
 Unlike a converter bass with chromatic free basses, all buttons in the bass belong to a consistent pattern – it's not an arbitrary combination of two layouts.
 Although the proposed layout is quite sufficient as it is, it could nevertheless also be combined with a chromatic layout in a converter bass.

-The harmony buttons usually have notes that are sufficiently high-pitched so that most combinations of harmony notes will give a nice sound.
-Combing a low bass note with higher pitched notes is what the new bass does really well, in a way that is much more difficult to achieve on a chromatic free-bass.
+The harmony buttons could provide tones that are sufficiently high-pitched so that most combinations of harmony notes will give a nice sound.
+Combining a low bass note with higher pitched notes is what the new bass does really well, in a way that is much more difficult to achieve on a chromatic free-bass.

 High and low notes can be played simultaneously, using only your left hand.
-You can, for instance, play a melody over a pedal point bass note - or keep a higher note sounding continuously while a melody is being played in the bass register.
+You can, for instance, play higher notes over a pedal point bass note; or keep a higher note sounding continuously while a melody is being played in the bass register.
 Compared to a chromatic free-bass layout, it will be much more convenient to combine high and low notes.
-When you play the chromatic free-bass, there is sometimes a tendency to play in a higher register than you would like, since very low notes (with the exception of the most consonant intervals such as the fifth and octave) don't blend so well.

 There are many possible ways to play scales on the harmony buttons.
 You can play a scale by just using a single row (a harmony row has the same sequence of perfect fifths found in the bass rows).
 Although you will not find the same relationship between rows among the harmony buttons, compared to the bass rows, a more efficient way to play scales comfortably is perhaps to focus mostly on the second and third harmony row.